What are team collaboration tools?

 Team collaboration tools -- also known as team collaboration software -- is a term used to define the different types of software and online services available to companies and individuals that enable them to feasibly work together on common projects, regardless of their physical location.
 The tools can be as simple as email or as complex as a sophisticated project management software.
 The primary goal of a team collaboration tool is to align workers by providing support to a group of two or more individuals and assisting them in the accomplishment of a common objective.

 As the modern workplace moves further away from being a physical location, the necessity of team collaboration tools increases, making them a vital element to an enterprise's workflow.
 The right tool can strengthen the team through efficient communication among remote team members and increased productivity.
-Furthermore, work history can be archived through team collaboration tools, enabling users to look back at past communication experiences from a historical perspective.
+Furthermore, collaboration history for each user can be archived and reviewed through team collaboration tools, enabling users to look back at past communication experiences from a historical perspective.

 Features of team collaboration tools

 Team collaboration tools are also beginning to merge with modern collaboration platforms.
-Existing project management software offers various features to enhance collaboration, including task updates, progress visualization charts and file sharing capabilities.
-Tools that are designed specifically for collaboration incorporate even more specific features, such as video conferencing, client-facing portals and live sharing on collaborated documents.
-However, the primary features that team collaboration tools possess are task management, group chat, document sharing and management.
+Existing project management software, for example, offers various features to enhance collaboration, including task updates, progress visualization charts and file sharing capabilities.
+Combining project management capabilities with collaboration tools enables a business to incorporate even more specific features, such as video conferencing, client-facing portals and live sharing on collaborative documents.
+However, the primary features that project management-focused collaboration tools possess are task management, group chat, document sharing and management.

 Types of team collaboration tools

-File sharing tools enable teams to quickly distribute and transfer files and provide access to other members.
-These tools remove the transfer process from email, relieving inboxes from the distracting flood of heavy files and notifications.
+- File sharing tools enable teams to quickly distribute and transfer files, as well as provide access to other members.
+These tools remove the slow and constrained process of email attachments, relieving inboxes from the distracting flood of heavy files and notifications.
 Shared files can be anything from documents to videos or even software.

-IM tools enable teams to exchange text messages and online files in real time to one or more recipients.
+- IM tools enable teams to exchange instant messages and online files in real time to one or more recipients.
 Video files, voice communication and video conferences are supported by most IM apps.

-Online whiteboards replace traditional, physical whiteboards or the need to collaborate physically.
-They provide teams with a place to communicate visual information through graphics, drawings and text, all of which can then be quickly erased.
+- Online whiteboard tools replace traditional, physical whiteboards or the need to collaborate physically.
+They provide teams with a place to communicate visual information through graphics, drawings and text, all of which can then be quickly saved or deleted as needed.

-Video conferencing tools provide a way for various people across multiple locations to communicate in a live, visual conversation using video.
-Video conferencing enables teams to benefit from in-person meetings without having to commute to an office.
+- Voice and video conferencing tools provide a way for various people across the internet to communicate in a live, visual conversation using voice and/or video.
+These tools enable teams to benefit from virtual meetings without having to be at the same physical location.

-Finally, calendar sharing tools enable users to schedule appointments without consulting each person involved.
-All participants' schedules and conflicts will be visible on a central calendar, enabling the person organizing the meeting to quickly find a time that works for everyone and send an invitation, saving time and fostering teamwork.
+- Calendar sharing tools enable users to schedule appointments without consulting and coordinating with each person involved.
+All participants' schedules and conflicts are visible on a central calendar, enabling the person organizing the meeting to quickly find a time that works for everyone and send an invitation, saving time and fostering teamwork.

 Benefits of using team collaboration tools

-- faster file sharing, resulting in a more efficient feedback process;
+- Faster file sharing without file size limitations, resulting in a more efficient feedback process.

-- a decrease in miscommunication since all communication is recorded;
+- A decrease in miscommunication since all communication is recorded and searchable.

-- improved insights into each team member's and the total project's progress;
+- Improved visibility into each team member's and the total project's progress.

-- improved team unity due to the ability of team members to connect with each other on a personal level; and
+- Improved team unity due to the ability of team members to connect with each other both on a personal level and team level.

-- increased productivity resulting from improved teamwork and cohesion, as well as access to centralized information that's viewable by all.
+- Increased productivity resulting from improved teamwork and cohesion, as well as access to centralized information that's viewable by all.

 Challenges of working with team collaboration tools

 Unfortunately, there are still challenges associated with team collaboration tools.
-For example, the ease of providing feedback could become a bad thing if too many people get involved with different opinions, causing the original worker to lose sight of her initial objective.
+For example, the ease of providing immediate and unrefined feedback could become a bad thing if too many people get involved with different opinions, causing the original worker to lose sight of their initial objective.

-- A lack of team management or the ability to define key performance indicators (KPIs) and clear objectives can cause roadblocks.
+- A lack of team management oversight or the ability to define key performance indicators and clear objectives can cause roadblocks.